-In Australia, we have two remaining office units within the Larmont Hotel building that we are currently offering for sale as part of our initiative to monetize our non-core assets.
-The higher interest rates in Australia have generally impacted the risk-reward profile of investments and thus the sale of these two office units.
-In the interim, we have also taken steps to lease out the units to generate income while awaiting the sale.
+In Australia, we have intensified our efforts with our agent to sell the remaining two office units within the Larmont Hotel building.
+The recent decrease in interest rates in Australia has enhanced the investment appeal of these units, which may facilitate their potential sale.
+In the interim, we have also taken steps to lease the units, generating income while we await the sale.